Two-way Clustering Robust Variance Estimator in Quantile Regression Models: Cluster-Robust Variance Estimator (CRVE)

-Theorem \ref{thm:Jacobian}(1) establishes that $\widehat{D}$ is a consistent estimator of $D(\tau)$ and provides its uniform convergence rate.
-Theorem \ref{thm:Jacobian}(2) further gives an asymptotic linear expansion and a central limit theorem for $vech(\widehat{D})$ at the rate $r_{GH,D}^{1/2}$.
-The additional conditions (2)(i)-(ii) ensure that the leading stochastic term is not dominated by the remainder terms (whose size may be governed by $r_{GH}$ through $\widehat{\beta}$).
+\end{enumerate} \end{theorem} Theorem \ref{thm:Jacobian}(1) shows that $\widehat{D}$ is a consistent estimator of $D(\tau)$.
+Theorem \ref{thm:Jacobian}(2) further establishes an asymptotic linear expansion and a central limit theorem for $vech(\widehat{D})$, normalized by $V_D^{-1/2}$.
+To clarify the stochastic order, define the following infeasible convergence rate for $\widehat{D}$:

-\begin{remark} Unlike the score-based limit theory, no extra restriction on the potentially non-Gaussian interaction component is required here for the kernel-based estimator, since its contribution is already of smaller order relative to the dominant Gaussian terms in $\widehat{D}$. \end{remark}